petazeta/youronlineshop/docs/jsinheritance.md

 # Extending an object class

-Changing an object class is as easy as this sentence:
+Changing an object class is as easy as these:

-Object.setPrototypeOf(myObject, TheNewClass.prototype); // To make it completly well we should do as well: myObject.constructor=TheNewClass;

-But if what we want is to extend the object class we could do it with mixins:
+Object.setPrototypeOf(myObject, TheNewClass.prototype)
+myObject.constructor=TheNewClass

+But there is still a problem: TheNewClass constructor is not applyed to the object so not any of the new class properties would be settled to the object prototype.

+For solving these problem we can not use the new class constructor over the object because javascript language prevents tu use constructors as normal functions.
+So we have to make a workaround these way: we can desing the class to have a init method to be used for the constructor, this way we can apply this method to the object: class TheNewClass{
+  constructor(...args){
+    super(...args)
+    this.init()
+  }
+  init(){
+    this.myVar = "value" // init functionality
+  }
+}
+TheNewClass.prototype.init.call(myObject)

+When using mixins the solution is these way:

-Object.setPrototpyeOf(myObject, newClassMixin(myObject.constructor).prototype);
+Object.setPrototpyeOf(myObject, newClassMixin(myObject.constructor).prototype)
+myObject.constructor=newClassMixin(myObject.constructor)
+newClassMixin(Object).prototype.init.call(myObject)

+## Mixins

+## Polymorphism

+We call polymorphism the characteristic of a method of having diferent behavior depending of the type of object in which it is called.
+We can achieve it through inheritance by overriding an inherited method.

 # Resources